How to Fix Bluetooth Headset Not Working in Microsoft Teams?

 Pre-requisites:

-2. Airplane mode is off.
+2. Airplane mode is turned off.

-7. Remove the Bluetooth device (in this case, the headset), then add it again.
+7. Remove your Bluetooth headset from the device list, then add it back again.

-Solution 1: Disable Bluetooth LE Enumerator
+1. Disable Bluetooth LE Enumerator

 Opening Device Manager